The Empty Chair Project

 Who Will the Children Ask the Four Questions?

-This year, as a result of the Swords of Iron War, there will be hundreds of bereaved families and orphaned children left without a parent to host the Passover Seder.
+This year, as a result of the Swords of Iron War, there are hundreds of bereaved families and orphaned children left without a parent to host the Passover Seder.
 Instead of experiencing the joyous family atmosphere typically associated with the holiday of freedom, grieving families face the daunting task of sitting opposite an empty chair, a stark reminder of their profound loss.
 In the immediate aftermath of the tragedy, this emotional burden can feel almost impossible.

 What Makes this Passover Different?